 Anatomy of a Quest (with Examples)

-According to Chris Guillebeau, author of The Happiness of Pursuit: Finding the Quest That Will Bring Purpose to Your Life, a quest has the
+According to Chris Guillebeau, author of The Happiness of Pursuit: Finding the Quest That Will Bring Purpose to Your Life, a

 The reason you’re out of ideas is that you’re out of practice.